priotom334-practise/Assignment_6-Next.js-/README.md

 Sort workouts by duration, calories, or rating, and mark completed exercises as Done.
 The navigation bar automatically updates the number of workouts in both the daily plan and saved list.

+# 🎯 Project Goal

+The main goal of FITLOG is to create a simple, modern, and user-friendly workout platform where users can easily discover exercises, explore detailed workout information, organize their daily routines, and save workouts for future use.